Sigmund Freud Archives

 The Sigmund Freud Archives mainly consist of a trove of documents housed at the US Library of Congress and in the former residence of Sigmund Freud during the last year of his life, at 20 Maresfield Gardens in northwest London.
-The archive comprises Freud's tapes, letters and papers.
+The archives comprise Freud's tapes, letters and papers.
 It was founded in 1951 by Kurt R. Eissler among others, and received contributions from Anna Freud.

 It was at the center of a complicated scandal, described by Janet Malcolm in her book In the Freud Archives and by Jeffrey Masson in his book Final Analysis.

 History

 Early history

 The Archives were founded by Kurt R. Eissler in 1951, together with a group of people who knew Freud personally, including Heinz Hartmann, Ernst Kris, Bertram Lewin and Hermann Nunberg.
 It was directed by Eissler for decades after its founding.
 Eissler prevented many well-meaning scholars from seeing many Freud documents, claiming confidentiality, even when their donors had not requested nor demanded confidentiality and even when no potential victims of the revelation of those documents existed.
 By the 1980s, Eissler, with the help of Anna Freud, had expanded the collection to include thousands of items.